pluuto19/summer-checklist/README.md

 ## Contribution Rules

--  If the technology/skill could benefit from a hard resource, such as a PDF or a book, please create a folder, if not already there, and place it inside the folder.
+-  If the technology/skill could benefit from a hard resource, such as a PDF or a book, create a folder, if not already there, and place it inside the folder.
--  Otherwise, just create a tech-name.md in the root, and add an explaination of how do you think people will benefit learning from it.
+-  Otherwise, just create a tech-name.md in the root, and add an explaination of how you think people will benefit learning from it.
 Add any relevant links inside the .md file.

 ## Miscellanous Tech